 We find it is easier for the client to pay the filing and counseling fees to our office than directly to the bankruptcy court and counseling companies.

 Q: When do I have to pay?

-A: In order to file a Chapter 7 bankruptcy, we require that the entire $1,900 is paid before we file.
+A: In order to file a Chapter 7 bankruptcy, we require that the entire $2,100 paid before we file.
 You can certainly make monthly payments to our office, but realize it will delay the filing of your case until the funds are paid.
-In a Chapter 13 bankruptcy, we require at least $834 up front – $500 for legal fees, $274 filing fee, and $60 counseling fees.
+In a Chapter 13 bankruptcy, we require at least $1,000 up front.

 Q: What information do I need?

-A: We have our clients gather some documents and fill out a packet, which you can download here, to provide us with important information about you financial situation.
+A: We have our clients gather some documents and fill out a questionnaire to provide us with important information about you financial situation.
 While we understand gathering this information can be time-consuming, it is very important for us to give you accurate advice that we know all the information.
 This will help us determine whether you should file for bankruptcy at all, and if so, whether it should be a Chapter 7 or 13.

 Q: How long will it take until I can file?

 A: Our goal is to have your petition ready within 4 weeks from the time we get the required information and required funds.

 If there is a reason to file faster, such as to stop a foreclosure, garnishment, or lawsuit, we will move quickly.
 Sometimes bankruptcy must be delayed due to legal issues that we will discuss at our meeting.